 And so rather than caress, kiss, tease, giggle, smell, and look, people are resorting to activities that they only enjoy symbolically.

 * Anal sex?
 It’s naturally dry in there (less pleasure for both), is an unlikely way for women to climax, and is very difficult to manage for anyone with a shaky erection.
 Yes, lubrication will make this more comfortable, but for most heterosexual couples, anal sex isn’t about pleasure—and that’s the point.

 * Choking?
 For the choker, the satisfaction is in demonstrating domination or passion, rather than actually enjoying something.
 For the person being choked, it can represent success in inflaming a partner’s desire.
 Or maybe it’s just a way of paying unpleasant dues for the parts of sex that the choked person does enjoy.

-* Fisting (inserting and into a vagina or rectum)?
+* Fisting (inserting a hand into a vagina or rectum)?
 It’s difficult, it’s scary, it’s rarely on a woman’s bucket list.
 What’s in it for the guy doing it, except to prove how excited he is?
 What’s in it for the other person, who rarely asks for it?

 In such circumstances, these activities are like breaking into a liquor store to prove you have the nerve to do it, and leaving without taking cash or liquor.
 It provides a symbolic rush rather than an actual payoff.